mikegratton/slog/README.md

 #### Severity
 Each message in Slog has an attached severity integer.
 These match the traditional syslog levels of DBUG, INFO, NOTE, WARN, ERRR, CRIT, ALRT, and EMER.
-You may "add" your own levels by using integers between the severity levels you want.
+You may add your own levels by using integers between the severity levels you want.
 For instance, to add a COOL level, we could set
 ```cpp
 int COOL = (slog::NOTE + slog::WARN)/2;